 The first and perhaps easiest way to avoid penalties for violating the law is to simply create a website that is for all ages.
 For websites that are meant to be used solely by children, this becomes more difficult.
 The law states that a website will be compliant if it renders the content or information posted by the child no longer visible.
 Or, in the alternative, makes the original posting invisible even if it is visible through a third-party user.
 This should be fairly simple for most online entities as it does not require actually deleting the information off the entity’s servers, or would it require tracing information and posts down to remove all possible re-posts of information the minor wanted removed.

-At our law firm, we assist clients with legal issues related to business, intellectual property, and e-commerce transactions.
+At our law firm, we assist clients with legal issues related to internet, technology, and their sub-categories such as online privacy rights.
 Please contact us to set up an initial consultation.